a-lurker/a-lurker.github.io/docs/openLuup-startup-code.md

 ```

 ## openLuup MQTT publishing
 openLuup publishes all of its variables and device status.
 The latter as a json block.
 The publishing can be turned on and off with these attributes.
-They both default to on.
+They both default to false.

 ```lua
 luup.attr_set ("openLuup.MQTT.PublishVariableUpdates", true) -- publish every variable update